ssiwan/kmt/README.md

 **ToDo: Insert information from sprint reviews and retrospectives here.

 ### Technical Approach Requirements

+*US Digital Service Playbook*
+> Play 5 - Structure Budgets and Contracts to Support Delivery (Requirement a.)

+> Play 6 - Assign One Leader and Hold that Person Accountable (Requirement a.)

+> Play 7 - Bring in Experienced Teams (Requirement b.)

+> Play 8 - Choose a Modern Technology Stack (Requirement l.)

+> Play 9 - Deploy in a Flexible Hosting Environment (Requirement m.)

+> Play 13 - Default to open (Requirement t.)

 Requirement | DH Synergetech Approach
 -------------------- | --------------------
 a.
 Assigned one (1) leader and gave that person authority and responsibility and held that person accountable for the quality of the prototype submitted | Assigned Brendon Delong as Delivery Manager responsible for the prototype.